 You can deduct the cost of computers, tablets, phones, copiers, scanners, and any other hardware that you use for your law practice.
 You can also deduct the cost of software, as long as it's "off-the-shelf" and not customized for your use.
 The equipment can be new or used -- think in terms of "new to you."
 It bears emphasizing that you can deduct only equipment or software that you purchased and first put into use during the tax year.

 The deduction for office equipment is part of a broader deduction for certain depreciable business assets, which include office furniture and any tangible personal property used in your practice.

 You can't deduct the value of office equipment you inherited or purchased from certain related parties.
 You can't play games by "buying" equipment from yourself.

 As a result of 2018 tax reform legislation, you may also be able to immediately deduct the cost of heating and air conditioning systems, security systems, and certain other improvements made to nonresidential real property.

 How to Claim the Deduction

-In IRS parlance, you are making an "election to expense certain property under section 179."
+In Internal Revenue Service parlance, you are making an "election to expense certain property under section 179."
 To claim your deduction, you must file IRS Form 4562 along with your return.
-In part 1 of this form, you'll need to enter a brief description of each item of property you elect to expense, along with its cost.
 If you did a trade-in, subtract out what you received from the seller.
 You don't have to expense the entire amount, if you'd like to amortize some of the cost.
-Also, if you use the equipment in both your law practice and another business, you can allocate your deduction among the businesses.
+Also, if you use the equipment in both your law practice and another business, you can allocate your deduction between the businesses.